• Skip to primary navigation

 Jump to Recipe·Print Recipe

-This healthy paleo apple crisp recipe has a juicy apple filling that's lightly sweetened with honey and topped with a nut free crumble topping.
+This paleo apple crisp has a juicy apple filling that's lightly sweetened with honey and topped with a nut free crumble topping.
 This recipe is paleo, gluten free, nut free and easily made vegan.

 We've made apple picking a yearly tradition around here.

-It's a great fall activity for the family, as my kids love picking the best looking apples they can find (and eating quite a few along the way) and I love having excess apples for baking.
+It's a great fall activity for the family, as my kids love picking the best looking apples they can find (and eating quite a few along the way), and I love having excess apples for baking.

 Last year, I used our apples in a paleo apple pie (which is REALLY good and super easy to make, FYI) and this year I decided to create a healthy paleo apple crisp.

-• grain free & gluten free: no oats or flour in the crumble topping
+• grain free & gluten free - no oats or flour in the crumble topping

-• dairy free: this healthy apple crisp is made without butter or milk
+• dairy free -this healthy apple crisp is made without butter or milk

 Ingredients